DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 * We have two options: fill it with 0 or with the mean of this variable.
 * Try both options.
 For each, train a linear regression model without regularization using the code from the lesssons.
 * For computing the mean, use the training only!
-* Compare the RMSE of each option.
+* Use the validation dataset to evaluate the models and compare the RMSE of each option.
 * Round the RMSE scores to 2 decimal digits using `round(score, 2)`
 * Which option gives better RMSE?